vica781/Rock_Paper_Scissors_Lizard_Spock_PP2/README.md

   ![Wireframes](./assets/images/readme/readme-wireframes/wireframe-sketch.webp)

-After that, sketch has been used as a reference during the process of planning and researching the design of the website.
+This sketch has been used as a reference for the design of the website that was made using Microsoft PowerPoint.

 ![Wireframes](./assets/images/readme/readme-wireframes/wireframes-planning-reseaching.gif)